Alphonsus411/pCobra/README.md

-from cobra.transpilers.transpiler.to_pascal import TranspiladorPascal from cobra.transpilers.transpiler.to_ruby import TranspiladorRuby from cobra.transpilers.transpiler.to_php import TranspiladorPHP from cobra.transpilers.transpiler.to_matlab import TranspiladorMatlab from cobra.transpilers.transpiler.to_mojo import TranspiladorMojo from cobra.transpilers.transpiler.to_latex import TranspiladorLatex
+from cobra.transpilers.transpiler.to_pascal import TranspiladorPascal from cobra.transpilers.transpiler.to_ruby import TranspiladorRuby from cobra.transpilers.transpiler.to_php import TranspiladorPHP from cobra.transpilers.transpiler.to_perl import TranspiladorPerl from cobra.transpilers.transpiler.to_visualbasic import TranspiladorVisualBasic from cobra.transpilers.transpiler.to_kotlin import TranspiladorKotlin from cobra.transpilers.transpiler.to_swift import TranspiladorSwift from cobra.transpilers.transpiler.to_matlab import TranspiladorMatlab from cobra.transpilers.transpiler.to_mojo import TranspiladorMojo from cobra.transpilers.transpiler.to_latex import TranspiladorLatex